BenTata-86/disaster_messages/README.md

 ### Project Motivation<a name="motivation"></a>
-This projects aims to demonstrate almost(except monitoring) all steps in Data Science project.
+This projects aims to demonstrate almost(except monitoring) all steps in a Data Science project.
+The data is collected and labeled by Figure Eight(now Appen).
+The transformed data consist of messages collected via 3 genres;
+    - Direct
+    - Social Media
+    - News

+The messages labelled into 36 categories by Appen.
+Our model aims to take the messages as input and try to predict these labels in order send or warn authorities.

 1. ETL
     - Extract data : Input data from Appen
     - Transform data : clean  and transfor data
     - Load data : Load data to a SQL database